iNeedABox/Generative-String-Art/README.md

 ## Install Requirements

+> [!CAUTION]
+> These guides might seem helpful but they don't cover all possible configurations slash preferences.

 1. **Download Python 3.13.3 or older from the official website:**

    If you wish to download Python, simply click the following link: [Download Python](https://www.python.org/downloads/)